The Mad Ones

 Richie looked up.
 “I don’t fuck old people.”

 Brightness came to Richie's face.
-He signalled quiet, “Where?” and covered the mouthpiece.
+“Where?” and covered the mouthpiece.
 “Larry says two girls outside the 2424 Club!”

 “You like brown?”
 Richie parlayed.